Reciprocal altruism: Primates

 Grooming in primates meets the conditions for reciprocal altruism according to some studies.
 One of the studies in vervet monkeys shows that among unrelated individuals, grooming induce higher chance of attending to each other's calls for aid.
 However, vervet monkeys also display grooming behaviors within group members, displaying alliances.
 This would demonstrate vervet monkey's grooming behavior as a part of kin selection since the activity is done between siblings in this study.
 Moreover, following the criteria by Stephen, if the study is to be an example of reciprocal altruism, it must prove the mechanism for detecting cheaters.

 Bacteria

 Numerous species of bacteria engage in reciprocal altruistic behaviors with other species.
 Typically, this takes the form of bacteria providing essential nutrients for another species, while the other species provides an environment for the bacteria to live in.
 Reciprocal altruism is exhibited between nitrogen-fixing bacteria and plants in which they reside.
 Additionally, it can be observed between bacteria and some species of flies such as Bactrocera tryoni.
 These flies consume nutrient-producing bacteria found on the leaves of plants; in exchange, they reside within the flies' digestive system.
 This reciprocal altruistic behavior has been exploited by techniques designed to eliminate B. tryoni, which are fruit fly pests native to Australia.

 Humans

+Examples of reciprocal altruism in humans include helping injured individuals, sharing food, tools, or knowledge, and providing assistance in crises with the expectation of future aid.
+In social interactions, individuals often engage in direct reciprocity, such as returning favors or lending resources with an implicit understanding of future repayment.
+Indirect reciprocity is also observed, where individuals help others based on reputation, encouraging mutual cooperation within a community.
+Economic and political systems rely on reciprocal altruism through trade agreements, diplomatic alliances, and social contracts, where long-term benefits outweigh short-term costs.
+Additionally, studies in game theory, such as the Prisoner's Dilemma, illustrate how cooperative behaviors emerge and stabilize when individuals recognize the advantages of mutual support.

+Exceptions

+Some animals seem to be unable to develop reciprocal altruism.
+For example, pigeons defect instead of a random response or a tit-for-tat in a prisoner's dilemma game against a computer.
+This may be due to favoring short-term thinking over long-term thinking.